krzemienski/awesome-from-stars/README.md

 * [tjf801/oneliners](https://github.com/tjf801/oneliners): one line of python code to impliment algorithms
 * [OnionBrowser/OnionBrowser](https://github.com/OnionBrowser/OnionBrowser): An open-source, privacy-enhancing web browser for iOS, utilizing the Tor anonymity network
 * [Tencent/OOMDetector](https://github.com/Tencent/OOMDetector): OOMDetector is a memory monitoring component for iOS which provides you with OOM monitoring, memory allocation monitoring, memory leak detection and other functions.
-* [themix-project/oomox](https://github.com/themix-project/oomox): Graphical application for generating different color variations of Oomox (Numix-based) and Materia (ex-Flat-Plat) themes (GTK2, GTK3, Cinnamon, GNOME, Openbox, Xfwm), Archdroid, Gnome-Color, Numix, Papirus and Suru++ icon themes.
-Have a hack for HiDPI in gtk2.
-Its Base16 plugin also allowing a lot of app themes support like Alacritty, Emacs, GTK4, KDE, VIM and many more.
 * [commandeer/open](https://github.com/commandeer/open): Commandeer is a tool built by developers for developers that solves three things in the cloud.
 First, we are focused on the deployment of your IAC.
 Secondly, we enable you to 'Test your Plumbing'.
 Lastly, Commandeer provides you the ability to easily view your data.
 * [fossasia/open-event-server](https://github.com/fossasia/open-event-server): The Open Event Organizer Server to Manage Events https://test-api.eventyay.com
 * [iheartradio/open-m3u8](https://github.com/iheartradio/open-m3u8): Open Source m3u8 Parser